sebug/adc-stylebooks/README.md

 To connect to the VMs and to test out hosting I added a Bastion instance.
 This should no longer be necessary in the final setup, but in the meantime it's a good way to play around.

-The VMs will be post-configured with PowerShell DSC - see here: https://r3dlin3.github.io/2022/03/13/bicep-vm-dsc-extension/
+Some VM post-configuration will simply be done by a PowerShell script - I'd like to do better, but at the moment that seems to be the easiest (plus I'm gonna delete those machines often anyway).